adapter-hub/adapters/docs/model_overview.md

 (*) If the used encoder and decoder model class are supported.

 **Missing a model architecture you'd like to use?**
-The new model plugin interface makes it easy to support new model architectures.
-[Learn more](plugin_interface.md).
+The new model plugin interface makes it easy to support new transformer models with just a few lines of code [Learn more](plugin_interface.md).
 Also, _Adapters_ can be extended to new model architectures as described in [Adding Adapters to a Model](https://docs.adapterhub.ml/contributing/adding_adapters_to_a_model.html).
 Feel free to [open an issue](https://github.com/Adapter-Hub/adapters/issues) requesting support for a new architecture.
 _We very much welcome pull requests adding new model implementations!_